tomstorey/discrete-nor-logic-clock/schematics/README.md

 Additional files related to this board are:

-* [offset.c](https://github.com/tomstorey/discrete-nor-logic-clock/blob/master/AC-offset-monitor-script/offset.c): a simple program which was used to collect statistics about AC frequency stability
+* [offset.c](https://github.com/tomstorey/discrete-nor-logic-clock/blob/master/offset-monitor-program/offset.c): a simple C program which was used to collect statistics about AC frequency drift/stability
 * analogue board schematic and PDF were revised to correct a design fault

 Blog posts associated with these schematics are: